 Definition of MarTech: “MarTech” is a portmanteau of marketing and technology.
 It refers to the use of MarTech tools and technologies that marketers use to inform, plan, and execute their campaigns.

 MarTech tools are becoming an increasingly important term for businesses and marketers to be aware of.

 While the use of technology in marketing is not new, the adoption of MarTech platforms by SMBs to improve their campaigns has seen a dramatic rise in recent years.

 In short, spend on marketing is rising every year from businesses across the country, and a large proportion of that is being spent on marketing technology and specifically digital tools and platforms.

-Why Are Businesses Investing So Much in MarTech Tools?
+Why Are Businesses Investing So Much in MarTech Platforms?

 The reason a lot of businesses are investing in marketing technology is simply down to competition.